roadrunner-server/docs/queues/boltdb.md

 pipelines or for the for KV plugin and Jobs plugin.
 This is a boltdb limitation on simultaneous access of 2 processes to the same file.

+{% hint style="warning" %}
+In `v6.0.0-beta.5`, stored jobs do not retain application headers, including the `pool` routing header.
+Use a single `jobs.pool`, not [named worker pools](overview-queues.md#named-worker-pools-v6-beta), when consuming BoltDB pipelines with jobs `v6.0.0-beta.10`.
+This restriction applies to new jobs as well as existing data.
+{% endhint %}

 ## Configuration

 {% code title=".rr.yaml" %}